sumitFlutter/country_API_exam/README.md

 <h1> #Country Encyclopaedia App </h1>

-An application that created with help of an API call.
+An application that created with help of an API calling.

 <h1> Its Features:</h1>
      -> Provider package for State Management<br>